ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/Introduction.md

 filtering modules, classes and instances to be traced is created, but also a complete trace method client is created to test the communication between client and server.

+in order to use method tracing, three main tasks have to be completed which are

+- creating and starting the trace server,
+- creating trace admin objects and
+- use a method trace to output the trace messages.

+These three tasks are described in the next chapters.